Skip to main content

 ISR caching on the site

 The PermitCore site (permitcore.io) consumes the same cohort distribution endpoint via Next.js ISR with revalidate: 3600.
 So the site’s cohort breakdowns lag the underlying data by at most 1 hour beyond the upstream pipeline’s own latency.
-For real-time-critical use cases (e.g., webhook-driven CRM lead loading), use the future /v1/permits endpoint directly + the webhook stream shipping in Bucket 2+.
+For real-time-critical use cases (e.g., webhook-driven CRM lead loading), use the /v1/permits endpoint directly.
+A webhook event stream is on the roadmap and not yet available.

 Field-level data-quality flags